 Address: Roslagsgatan 6, 113 55 Stockholm

-As the name implies, Babette is a feast in itself.
+As the name implies, the Stockholm restaurant and wine bar Babette is a feast in itself.
 A place for lively discussions over delicious small plates and tasty pizzas.
 As for the wine, the staff is very knowledgeable.
 The list is headlined by France and Italy with spices from many other winemaking countries.
 Check out the daily menu in the instagram feed below.